ld3050/price-basket/README.md

 Assumptions
 -----------

-- Items added as arguments are case-insensitive. ie. Apple and apple will resolve to the same item.
+- Items added by the user on the command-line are case-insensitive. ie. "Apple" and "apple" will resolve to the same item.
 This also means that the editor of basket-config.xml must not specify items with the same name and conflicting case.

 - Attempts to add invalid Items to the Basket are ignored.